“Fall Down Seven Times, Stand Up Eight.”

-I THINK what they’re trying to get at is that you have to shift your mindset and belief systems in order to change what is difficult about your life.
+I think what they’re trying to get at is that you have to shift your mindset and belief systems to change what is difficult about your life.
 (At least, I hope that’s what they mean.)

 But that requires action to be effective.

 When we talk about hope in sobriety, it is a very specific kind of hope.

 It is the belief that things can be better, and it requires the determination to make it so.

 My life did not change overnight.
 This has been a journey, y’all.
 In sobriety, things get better, and then BOOM!

 There is nothing linear about sobriety.
 One minute you’re up, and the next, you’ve been knocked to the floor.

 The remedy is to cultivate habits and coping mechanisms to deal with life’s many curveballs without falling apart and drinking.